jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

         return poses, activations
 ```

-To maintain the spatial location of capsule, we also adds the scaled x, y coordinate of the center of the receptive field of each capsule to the first two elements of the vote.
+To integrate the spatial location of the predicted class in the class capsules, we add the scaled x, y coordinate of the center of the receptive field of each capsule in ConvCaps2 to the first two elements of the vote.
 This is called **Coordinate Addition**.
-This should encourage the transformation matrix to produce values for those two elements that represent the position of the feature relative to the center of the capsule’s receptive field.
+According to the paper, this encourages the model to train the transformation matrix to produce values for those two elements to represent the position of the feature relative to the center of the capsule’s receptive field.
+The motivation of the coordinate addition is to have the first 2 elements of the votes ($$v^1_{jk}, v^2_{jk}$$) to predict the spatial coordinates (x, y) of the predicted class.
+Instead of just checking the presence of a feature, we force the system to verify the spatial relationship of features to avoid adversaries. i.e. if the spatial orders of features are wrong, their corresponding votes should not match.

+Here is the code.
+We are preparing a tensor with the same

 ```python
 def coord_addition(votes, H, W):